 By Dr Pranab Gyawali, Consultant Gastroenterologist

-Ulcerative colitis (UC) is a chronic inflammatory bowel disease that disrupts daily life with symptoms like abdominal pain, bleeding, urgency, and frequent bowel movements.
-In this insightful video, Dr. Pranab Gyawali—a Consultant Gastroenterologist based in Dubai—dives into whether Ayurvedic medicine can help alleviate UC symptoms.
+In this video, Dr. Pranab Gyawali, a Consultant Gastroenterologist based in Dubai explores whether Ayurvedic medicine can help alleviate UC symptoms.

 Drawing from clinical experience and the latest medical literature, Dr. Gyawali explores the potential role of herbal remedies such as turmeric, dietary therapies, and traditional Ayurvedic practices.
 If you're managing UC and wondering about natural treatment options, this video provides expert guidance grounded in science.